EhsanKhalid123/Masroor-Academy-Victoria-React/README.md

 ### `Students Dashboard`

-All Students have their own dashboard displaying their enrolled classes sylabbus based on their age.
+All Students have their own dashboard displaying their enrolled classes syllabus based on their age.
 Students can see their homework added by the teachers/admin.

 **Note:**